 Meta-analysis affirms faster cold recovery among zinc acetate lozenge users

 May 12 2017.
-The results of a meta-analysis reported on April 3.
-2017 in Open Forum Infectious Diseasesprovides further evidence in support of the use of zinc acetate lozenges to shorten the duration of the common cold.
+The results of a meta-analysis reported in the Spring 2017 issue of Open Forum Infectious Diseases provides further evidence in support of the use of zinc acetate lozenges to shorten the duration of the common cold.

 “Five previous meta-analyses concluded that there is strong evidence that zinc lozenges can shorten the duration of colds, although there were shortcomings in the Cochrane review,” note authors Harri Hemilä of the University of Helsinki and colleagues.
 “The benefit of zinc lozenges in the controlled trials has not been uniform; however, most of the negative trials appear to have been the result of either too low a daily zinc dose or inappropriate excipients that bound the zinc ions.”

 Dr Hemilä and associates selected three randomized, double-blind controlled trials that evaluated the effect of zinc acetate lozenges against the common cold among a total of 199 participants.
 Zinc dosages ranged from 80 to 92 milligrams (mg) per day.